 7. Florence, Alabama

-Built next to the Tennessee River, nowhere the Arno, Florence, Alabama is a sight to see.
-Experience southern living at its finest.
-A drive downtown will reveal stunning historical homes.
-Don’t pass through town without visiting Harrison Plaza at the
+Built next to the Tennessee River, Florence, Alabama is a sight to see.
+Experience southern living at its finest — a drive downtown will reveal stunning historical homes.
+Don’t pass through town without visiting Harrison Plaza at the University of North Alabama.

 Nearest Airport: Northwest Alabama Regional Airport (MSL)

-If you prefer the western US coastline, take this city off your list and replace it with Florence, Oregon.
+If you prefer the western U.S. coastline, take this city off your list and replace it with Florence, Oregon.

 8. Paris, Texas